-Article written by INSIGHT EXECUTIVE SEARCH
+ARTICLE WRITTEN BY INSIGHT EXECUTIVE SEARCH

-For starters, an executive search firm will invest hundreds of manpower hours to identify and pro-actively approach on-target candidates.
-Our clients are part of a niche industry.
-They’re generally looking for a person with a very particular skill-set and range of experience.
+For starters, a retained executive search firm invests hundreds of manpower hours to identify and proactively approach on-target candidates.
+Our clients are part of a niche industry – looking for a person with a very particular skillset and range of experience.
 Naturally, this presents a unique challenge for us.

-The Exciting World of Social Sciences
+The Exciting World of the Social Sciences

-At Insight Executive Search, we specialize in recruiting senior researchers, academics and project managers for the nation’s top private and nonprofit research organizations.
-It is no easy task.
-While most industry outsiders know next-to-nothing when it comes to the difference between a survey methodologist vs. a survey director, or an epidemiologist vs. a patient-centered outcomes expert, Insight Executive Search and the people who work here are all about the nitty-gritty details.
+At Insight Executive Search, we specialize in recruiting research executives and senior research and evaluation leaders for the nation’s top private and nonprofit research organizations.
+It’s no easy task.
+While most industry outsiders know next-to-nothing when it comes to the difference between a survey methodologist vs. a survey director or an epidemiologist vs. a patient-centered outcomes expert, the professional staff at Insight Executive Search are all about the nitty-gritty details.

 Timing is Everything

-The challenge becomes finding a blue-chip scientist at the appropriate time in their career and when they’re able and willing to make a move.
+The challenge becomes finding a credible blue-chip researcher at the appropriate time in their career; when they’re able and willing to make a move.
 Timing is everything.

 The Business of Research

-See what I mean about specialization?
+See what we mean about specialization.